CP-violating multi-field phase transitions and gravitational waves in a hidden NJL sector: Results

 For generic $\theta_D$, the vacuum orientation in field space is rotated, forcing the bounce solution to follow a curved path in the $(\sigma, \eta)$ plane.
 As a consequence, the pseudoscalar field develops a nontrivial spatial profile across the thickened bubble wall.
 In conjunction with the explicit CP-violating phase in the Lagrangian, this dynamic field configuration manifests as a spatially varying CP-violating background, providing the requisite conditions for CP-violating particle transport across the wall.

 Following the theoretical framework established above, we proceed to numerically evaluate the multi-field bounce solutions and the corresponding Euclidean action $S_3/T$.
-In Fig.~\ref{fig:Action-coupling}, we present the temperature dependence of $S_3/T$ to systematically analyze the impact of the higher-order multi-fermion interactions, specifically the six-fermion coupling $\kappa$ and the eight-fermion coupling $\rho$.
+In Fig.~\ref{fig:Action-coupling}, we present the temperature dependence of $S_3/T$ to systematically analyze the impact of the higher-order multi-fermion interactions, specifically the six-fermion effective coupling $\kappa\Lambda^5$ and the eight-fermion effective coupling $\rho\Lambda^8$.
 To provide an intuitive visual guide, a horizontal dashed line is drawn at $S_3/T = 140$ as a commonly used reference value, though the actual nucleation temperature $T_n$ is determined by the condition in Eq.~\eqref{eq:Tn}.

-The left panel of Fig.~\ref{fig:Action-coupling} illustrates the evolution of $S_3/T$ for various values of $\kappa$ at fixed $\rho$.
-A larger magnitude of the six-fermion coupling ($|\kappa|$) results in a higher phase transition temperature and leads to a more sustained phase transition process.
-The right panel of Fig.~\ref{fig:Action-coupling} demonstrates the effect of the eight-fermion coupling $\rho$ at fixed $\kappa$.
-Similar to the effect of the six-fermion interaction, an increase in the coupling $\rho$ also leads to an increase in the phase transition temperature.
+The left panel of Fig.~\ref{fig:Action-coupling} illustrates the evolution of $S_3/T$ for various values of $\kappa\Lambda^5$ at a fixed $\rho\Lambda^8$.
+A larger magnitude of the six-fermion coupling ($|\kappa\Lambda^5|$) results in a higher phase transition temperature.
+The right panel of Fig.~\ref{fig:Action-coupling} demonstrates the effect of the eight-fermion coupling $\rho\Lambda^8$ at a fixed $\kappa\Lambda^5$.
+Similar to the effect of the six-fermion interaction, an increase in the coupling $\rho\Lambda^8$ also leads to an increase in the phase transition temperature.

-The precise interplay between $\kappa$ and the stabilizing $\rho$ thus governs the tunneling action and the subsequent nucleation rate.
-It provides a rich parameter space to tune the nucleation temperature and the transition duration, which ultimately shape the macroscopic parameters $\alpha$ and $\beta/H$.
+The precise interplay between $\kappa\Lambda^5$ and the stabilizing $\rho\Lambda^8$ thus governs the tunneling action and the subsequent nucleation rate.
+It provides a rich parameter space to tune the nucleation temperature and the transition duration, which ultimately shape the phase transition parameters $\alpha$ and $\beta/H$.